haroon-86/NetTrace-Capstone-Project-/README.md

 # NetTrace

 **NetTrace** is a Python-based keylogger application developed to simulate the behavior of spyware.
-This project highlights the potential risks of malicious software, emphasizing the importance of cybersecurity awareness.
+My capstone project highlights the potential risks of malicious software, emphasizing the importance of cybersecurity awareness.

 ## Key Features
 - **Keystroke Logging**: Captures user inputs from the keyboard in real time.